-Quickly convert all of your database-stored Shopp product images to regular disk files - then increase performance further with Direct Image Mode!
+Quickly convert all of your database-stored Shopp product images to regular disk files - provides faster performance within many hosting environments

 Very often, especially when Shopp is being used in a shared hosting environment, this allows for far faster delivery of images and reduces the burden on server resources considerably.